loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVDPP_QUAL_6.703: This was generated on May 13 at 1:40 am.
+SVD++ was carried out on the whole dataset, with 100 factors, 80 iterations, and a learning rate decay of 0.93 (all other parameters remaining unchanged relative to what they were before).
+This should've allowed for a small amount of overfitting.

 TIMESVDPP_QUAL_7.585: This was generated on May 12 at 10:03 am.
 Time-SVD++ was carried out on the whole dataset, with 60 factors, 30 time bins, 80 iterations, and userFacMatTime added.
 The learning rate decay was changed